docs4class/data/_book/07-final.md

 |x_shape    | 54.26015| 47.83972| -0.0655833|

-### A picture is worth a thousand words (or a dinosaur)
+### A picture is worth a thousand words (**or a dinosaur**)

 ![](07-final_files/figure-epub3/unnamed-chunk-2-1.png)<!-- -->

 ### Reference

 Same Stats, Different Graphs: Generating Datasets with Varied Appearance and Identical Statistics through Simulated Annealing.
 Matejka,  Fitzmaurice.
 Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems.
-May 2017 Pages 1290–1294 https://doi.org/10.1145/3025453.3025912.
+May 2017.
+Pages 1290–1294. https://doi.org/10.1145/3025453.3025912.

 ## Starwars